jclgoodwin/notes.joshuagoodw.in/pages/arts-spring.md

 Clearly, resource control often involves allocating different quantities of resources.
 This quantity might be passed as a parameter.
 So it's annoying that barriers don't have access to parameters.

-(**Bloom's criteria** describes this and other various information that might be useful to know, making the problem even clearer.)
+(**Bloom's criteria** describes this and other various information that might be useful to know, of which many are potentially passed parameters, making the problem even clearer.)

 How to solve this?
 A "double interaction"?
 That would require atomicity to be done properly, or there'd be an opportunity for unwanted abortion.